davud600/cat-store/README.md

 - Landing Page:
     - Contains multiple sections to display images and info.
+    - Has an image carousel tha showcases 3 cat images that are fetched from an api called cataas (cats as a service).

 - Shipping Page:
     - After choosing a cat to adopt you are redirected to the shipping page,